The Insiders (TV series)

-The Insiders is an American drama series that aired on ABC from September 25, 1985, until June 2, 1986. starring Nicholas Campbell, Stoney Jackson and Gail Strickland.
+The Insiders is an American drama series that aired on ABC from September 25, 1985, until June 2, 1986, starring Nicholas Campbell, Stoney Jackson and Gail Strickland.

 Plot

-Nick Fox is an undercover reporter who works for nationally syndicated Newspoint.
-Only Mackey, a hustler, ex-con and Nick's main contact on the street, and Alice West, the paper's editor, know his true identity.
+From the same production company that brought us Miami Vice comes a slick, stylish new drama about undercover reporter, Nick Fox.
+Working for the nationally syndicated paper, Newspoint, few know Fox's real identity.
+Among those in his inner circle are, Mackey, a hustler, ex-con and Nick's main contact on the street, and Alice West, the paper's editor, know his true identity.